- Americans with Disabilities Act

 - Observe the Best Management Practices suggested by EBMUD

-- Restaurants and food service establishments should install used oil recycling contianers and grease control devices to prevent FOG from entering the sewer
+- Restaurants and food service establishments should install used oil recycling containers and grease control devices to prevent FOG from entering the sewer

 - Used oil recycling containers and grease control devices should be emptied regularly by a liquid waste hauler